Is it time to declutter the office?

 - Declutter by picking up every item in the work area and asking, does it have a purpose?
 Anything that doesn’t should be tossed, taken home, or securely disposed of.
 Not sure?
 Don’t waste time deciding.
 Have a ‘not sure’ box or locked drawer, and go back to it later.

-- Organize desk drawers by importance – items used most should go into the closest drawers.
+- Office Organization shouldn't feel burdensome.
+Keep it simple.
+Organize desk drawers by importance – items used most should go into the closest drawers.

 - Review and purge filed documents regularly, according to the 2017 Shred-it State of the Industry Report.
 The National Association of Professional Organizers (NAPO) has reported that individuals never use 80% of papers they file.